 In a complementary study, \citeauthor{1994PhRvD..49.2658C}~\cite{1994PhRvD..49.2658C} investigated the detectability of the lowest-order spin-dependent correction to the GW phase, shown by \citeauthor{1993PhRvD..47.4183K}~\cite{1993PhRvD..47.4183K} to be proportional to

 Nutation causes $\theta_L$ to oscillate with amplitude $\Delta\theta_L$ and frequency $\omega$, imprinting an additional signature on the GW phase distinct from that of precession.
+Although one ultimately wishes to constrain the magnitudes and misalignments of the individual BBH spins, we hypothesize that the five phenomenological parameters presented in this study can be more tightly constrained because of their more direct connection to the waveform amplitude and phase.
 We will explore these signatures of precession and nutation in greater depth in an upcoming paper \cite{5Pwave}.

 The possibility of measuring our five precession parameters in GW events provides a rich opportunity to identify the astrophysical origin of these systems.
 Figure~\ref{F:Corner} shows PDFs of these parameters for an isotropic spin distribution as would be expected for BBHs formed in dynamical interactions in dense clusters.
-An upcoming paper \cite{5astro} will explore the distributions of these parameters for BBHs formed from isolated stellar binaries \cite{2020arXiv201000078S}.
+An upcoming paper \cite{5astro} will explore the distributions of these parameters for BBHs formed from isolated stellar binaries \cite{2021PhRvD.103f3032S}.
 As current and future GW observatories discover an increasing number of BBH systems at higher signal-to-noise ratios, the effects of precession and nutation will be detected unambiguously.
 We hope that our new precession parameters will aid in the characterization of these systems and help push the frontiers of GW astronomy.

 \acknowledgements We thank Matthew Mould for discussions.
 D.\,Gangardt and D.\,Gerosa are supported by European Union's H2020 ERC Starting Grant No. 945155--GWmining and Royal Society Grant No. RGS-R2-202004.
 D.\,Gerosa is supported by Leverhulme Trust Grant No. RPG-2019-350.
 N.S. and M.K. are supported by the National Science Foundation Grant No. PHY-1607031.
 E.S. and M.K. are supported by the National Science Foundation Grant No. PHY-2011977.
 Computational work was performed on the University of Birmingham BlueBEAR cluster, the Athena cluster at HPC Midlands+ funded by EPSRC Grant No. EP/P020232/1 and the Maryland Advanced Research Computing Center (MARCC).